 - Health and Safety at Work Act (HSWA)

-- Resource Management Act (RMA)
+- Resource Management Act (RMA).

-The TWG engaged with key players in the hazardous substance compliance system.
+The TWG engaged with key groups in the hazardous substance compliance system.
 Local government and other agencies involved in the compliance system had the opportunity to provide any feedback to the TWG, ahead of the completion of the final report.

 The TWG started its evaluation in October 2018, and published its findings to the chief executives of the Ministry for the Environment and the Environmental Protection Authority in 2019.